Skip to content

 How do I actually make use of services?

 (https://developer.smarthq.com/apis/digital-twin#/Device%20Information%20and%20Control/get_v2_device) you can get all the devices, and the corresponding services, for a user's account.
-There are various different endpoints to access services.
+There are various endpoints to access services.

 Additionally, you can subscribe to changes in real-time updates in services through WebSockets or HTTPS / SNS Callbacks